Oh, people. We finally have a BBA Challenge disappointment here at Goth Panda.

 Seriously, if you like to bake desserts or muffins or really anything that fits in a cake stand, you should totally get a cake stand.
 Everything looks so much nicer in a cake stand.

 So in conclusion, doughnuts are awesome and BBA Marbled Rye, not so much.
 I need some more doughnut recipes to try.
-I am thinking maybe a nice glazed yeasted doughnut, to tide us over until we can get back to the justly famous Britt’s Doughnuts in Wilmington, NC.
+I am thinking maybe a nice glazed yeasted doughnut, to tide us over until we can get back to the justly famous Britt’s Donuts in Wilmington, NC.